selenus/dme/README.md

 Further information on the concepts behind the DME are accessible at https://de.dariah.eu/dme.

+Please note that the following Instructions are primarily oriented towards Linux-based environments - specifically DARIAH-DE/Ubuntu/Tomcat8/Apache.
+Please evaluate and modify the steps according to your installation environment.

 ## 1) Prerequisites

 The installation of an instance of the DME requires the setup of some required components: